 The NCDOT project team will review all feedback – regardless of how it is submitted (online, phone, email, or letter) – and explore options to incorporate and address concerns where and when feasible.
 NCDOT will continue to develop the project and present progress throughout the planning stage.

-A public meeting to present basic project information and receive feedback is scheduled for January 11, 2018.
-A second public meeting is anticipated during April of 2018.
-The opportunity to submit comments and questions will be provided throughout the process. the comment period will close on a date to be determined after the second public meeting in April.
+A public meeting to present basic project information and receive feedback was held January 11, 2018.
+A second public meeting is anticipated during the Spring of 2018.
+The opportunity to submit comments and questions will be provided throughout the process.
+The comment period will close on a date to be determined after the second public meeting.

 Please note that these meetings will be open-house drop in style where maps of the study area will be on display and project team members available for discussion, but no formal presentation will be made.